Globski/quiz-topic/quiz-debugging/multiple_choice_questions.md

 # Question: What happens during error analysis in debugging?

 **Answer:** Coders record program state changes and data values, prioritize bug fixes based on impact, and set a timeline for resolving the issue depending on project goals.

+---

+# Question: What is the fix and validation step in debugging?

+**Answer:** Developers fix the bug, rerun tests to confirm functionality, and may add new tests to prevent recurrence.

+---

+# Question: How does debugging differ from testing?

+**Answer:** Testing identifies bugs and errors in completed code, while debugging is the process of analyzing and fixing those identified bugs.

+---

+# Question: What are syntax errors in programming?

+**Answer:** Syntax errors occur when statements are typed incorrectly, like typos in code.
+The program won’t compile or run until fixed, and code editors usually highlight them.

+---